-Kwik Fit, the automotive servicing and repair company, has announced it’s moving into the bicycle market through “strategic partnership” with Fettle.
+Kwik Fit, the automotive servicing and repair company, has announced it’s moving into the bicycle market through a “strategic partnership” with Fettle.

 Over the past three years, Fettle has built a fast growing bike repair network, providing “faff-free” repairs and servicing across London to serve the growing demand from bicycle manufacturers, fleets and urban cyclists.